ardunster/mini-projects/README.md

 Assorted mini projects that I am making to practice Python code.

 Mean and Median:

 Take numerical input and return a list of inputs, the arithmetic mean, and the median.

 Planned updates include:
 Graph results including markers for mean and median in graph UI?

+Dice Roller:

+Take input for a dice roll and returns results.
+Any size or quantity of die can be used.
+Displays results and sum, and saves results and sum to a log file.

+Planned updates:
+UI?